getify/You-Dont-Know-JS/scope-closures/ch6.md

 }
 ```

-Recall that function hoisting as described in "When Can I Use A Variable?"
-(Chapter 3) might suggest that the final `ask()` in this snippet, with "Maybe..." as its message, would hoist above the call to `ask()`.
+Recall that function hoisting as described in "When Can I Use A Variable?" (in Chapter 5) might suggest that the final `ask()` in this snippet, with "Maybe..." as its message, would hoist above the call to `ask()`.
 Since it's the last function declaration of that name, it should "win", right?
 Unfortunately, no.

 It's not my intention to document all these weird corner cases, nor to try to explain why each of them behaves a certain way.
-That information is, in my opinion, useless legacy trivia.
+That information is, in my opinion, arcane legacy trivia.

 My real concern with FiB is, what advice can I give to ensure your code behaves predictably in all circumstances?

 As far as I'm concerned, the only practical answer to avoiding the vagaries of FiB is to simply avoid FiB entirely.
 In other words, never place a `function` declaration directly inside any block.
-Always place `function` declarations at the top-level scope of a function (or in the global scope).
+Always place `function` declarations anywhere in the top-level scope of a function (or in the global scope).

 So for the earlier `if..else` example, my suggestion is to avoid conditionally defining functions if at all possible.
-Yes it may be slightly less performant, but this is a better overall option in my opinion:
+Yes it may be slightly less performant, but this is the better overall approach:

 ```js
 function isArray(a) {